dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md

 Every line of source code has a *nullable annotation context* and a *nullable warning context*.
 These control whether nullable annotations have effect, and whether nullability warnings are given.
 The annotation context of a given line is either *disabled* or *enabled*.
 The warning context of a given line is either *disabled* or *enabled*.

-Both contexts can be specified at the project level (outside of C# source code), or anywhere within a source file via `#nullable` and `#pragma warning` pre-processor directives.
+Both contexts can be specified at the project level (outside of C# source code), or anywhere within a source file via `#nullable` pre-processor directives.
 If no project level settings are provided the default is for both contexts to be *disabled*.

-The `#nullable` directive controls both the annotation and warning contexts within the source text, and take precedence over the project-level settings.
-The `#pragma warning ... nullable` directives control only the warning context, leaving the annotation context unchanged.
+The `#nullable` directive controls the annotation and warning contexts within the source text, and take precedence over the project-level settings.

 A directive sets the context(s) it controls for subsequent lines of code, until another directive overrides it, or until the end of the source file.